-A stairmaster is a great choice if you’re recovering from an injury or if you’re older because it is low-impact, meaning that it will be easier on your joints.
+A stairmaster is a great choice if you’re recovering from an injury or if you’re older.
+It is low-impact, meaning it will be easier on your joints.
 At the same time, you’ll still get a great lower body workout.

-You’ll get a high calorie burn rate, and you’ll help to build lean muscles.
+You’ll get a high calorie burn rate, and you’ll be building lean muscles.
 Plus, it’s more mentally invigorating than running on a treadmill.
 You have to keep up with the moving steps!

-If you are a little uncoordinated like I am, it can be challenging to keep up with the stairmaster even if it’s going at a normal speed.
-Plus, it can be hard on your upper body if you’re inclined to slough.
+If you are a little uncoordinated (like I am), it can be challenging to keep up with the stairmaster even if it’s going at a normal speed.
+Plus, it can be hard on your upper body if you’re inclined to slouch.
 For best results, you need to maintain an upright position.

 Because it is a less common machine than a treadmill, if you go to a smaller gym or have one in your apartment or condo complex, there’s a possibility that there isn’t a stairmaster, so it’s less accessible.

-Every gym is going to have a treadmill, so it’s very accessible.
+Every gym is going to have a treadmill, so they are very accessible.
 All you have to do is jump on and start running.
 You don’t have to be particularly coordinated to use a treadmill, and you can probably watch TV as you’re doing it.